-CANSLIM is a bull market trading strategy created by William J. O’Neil to identify high growth stocks before making their largest price gains using seven criteria and attempts to buy them out of a base while cutting losses quickly and letting profits run.
+CANSLIM is a bull market trading strategy created by William J. O’Neil.
+It attempts to identify high-growth stocks before making their largest price gains using seven criteria.
+The strategy aims to pick stocks before large institutional buying while cutting losses quickly and letting profits run.

 There’s a lot to cover.
 If you’re in a hurry, you can skip to the CANSLIM rules at the bottom of the page; however, I suggest you read everything before you implement CANSLIM as an investing and trading strategy.

 What is CANSLIM?